 This area of the southern and southeastern U.S extends to the continental shelf and is generally characterized by level (flat) land with assorted mixed forests.
 The coastal areas include bayous, deltas, marshes, mud flats and swamps.

 In North America the Western Continental Divide is an imaginary line that sits atop a continuous ridge of mountain summits that divide the continent into two main drainage areas.
-Details and map.
+Find here the Details and map.

 The Great Plains of North America slope east from the Rockies and extend to the edge of the Canadian Shield and the western edges of the Appalachians.
 The land is generally smooth with large treeless areas and shallow river valleys.
 Minor hills and mountains are found in the Ozark Plateau of Missouri, and in the Boston Mountains and Ouachita Mountains of northwestern Arkansas and eastern Oklahoma.
 Sandhills and buttes cover parts of the north central U.S. in Nebraska.